mbasaglia/glaxnimate/docs/docs/tutorial/loading-spinner/index.md

 We will use it to make the loading spinner appear, go around, and disappear.

-To add it, you can righ click on the _Ellipse_ group in the timeline, then select _Add_ and _Trim Path_.
+To add it, you can right click on the _Ellipse_ group in the timeline, then select _Add_ and _Trim Path_.

 ![Adding Trim Path](./add-trim.png)